luizfonseca/proksi/README.md

 We welcome contributions to Proksi.
 If you have any **suggestions** or **ideas**, please feel free to open an issue or a pull request on the GitHub repository.

 # License
-Proksi is licensed under the [MIT License](https://github.com/luizfonseca/proksi/blob/main/LICENSE) and is free to use and modify.
+Proksi is licensed under the [MIT License](https://github.com/luizfonseca/proksi/blob/main/LICENSE), the [Apache License 2.0](https://github.com/luizfonseca/proksi/blob/main/LICENSE-APACHE) and is free to use and modify.